ray-project/ray/doc/source/rllib.rst

-Proximal Policy Optimization scales to hundreds of cores and several GPUs, Evolution Strategies to clusters with thousands of cores and the Asynchronous Advantage Actor-Critic scales to dozens of cores.
+Proximal Policy Optimization scales to hundreds of cores and several GPUs, Evolution Strategies to clusters with thousands of cores and the Asynchronous Advantage Actor-Critic scales to dozens of cores on a single node.

 These algorithms can be run on any OpenAI gym MDP, including custom ones written and registered by the user.